GERMAN INVASION OF POLAND DURING WW2

 1943

 • German forces capitulate at Stalingrad (January 31).
+From that point forward, Stalin becomes increasingly arrogant towards Churchill and Roosevelt.

 • Berlin radio broadcasts the discovery of 4,504 graves of executed Polish prisoners of war in the Katyn Woods near Smolensk in Russia (April 13).